ameek12/232_Project/README.md

 # Introduction to your project:

-This project will explore the features of air pollution from sensors with data provided by OpenAQ, a nonprofit organization providing access to air quality data.
-We will employ supervised and unsupervised learning techniques.
-We will also use regression models to predict the type of pollutants from given features.
-Finally, we will apply clustering algorithms to cluster locations with similar pollution levels.
+For this project, our group worked with features of air pollution from sensors located all around the world provided by OpenAQ, a nonprofit organization providing access to air quality data.
+This dataset not only provided us with abundant timestamped data from different geographical regions all around the world, but also provided current and relevant information regarding the environment which we found very interesting to research further into.
+As we as a society become more aware and conscious about how we are affecting our environment, air quality and pollution data such as from this dataset become increasingly significant to look into as it can provide important insight.

+With the provided parameters given for each sensor location (o2, co2, co, humidity, pm1, pm25, pm10, pressure, etc.) along with the longitude and latitude of each sensor, there are several parameters at our disposal to create models for.
+For our first model, we decided to create a k-means clustering unsupervised model on the sensors located within the US.
+This provided us with a high level view to investigate how the air pollution data in cities across the US compared to each other and how we could group cities with similar pollution profiles.
+This clustering data also gave us insight into how many natural groups are formed from the wide variety of environmental data in our US dataset.
+Our second model looked into time series forecasting when trained on past time stamped data of our parameters.
+This gives us insight on our ability to predict future events from past data and the accuracy of our predictions from these models.

 # Figures

 # Methods
  This section details the exploration results, preprocessing steps, and models chosen in the ordered they were executed.
 Each step is subdivided for clarity, the methodology was chosen to comprehensively understand and analyze the air pollution data in the United States and processing large-scale environmental data.
 Ensuring data integrity and extracting meaningful insights.
 This allowed us for robust data cleaning, transformation and analysis, facilitating informed decision-making based on the findings.
-Data Exploration
+## Data Exploration
 ### 1. Creating a DataFrame from CSV files on the cloud